guffre/goldengoose/README.md

 ## Overview

 This repository contains a Command and Control (C2) framework implemented in C, designed for managing and executing commands on remote systems.
 The framework utilizes a client-server model where commands are issued by a server and executed on the client system.
 All communications go over encrypted HTTPS.
+The server is written in Python, and is known to work on 3.8+

 ## Unique Features